 In general, participants who have a vested balance of \$2,000 or more in the Plan may borrow from the total of their investment accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 (subject to certain offsets for prior loans) or 50% of their vested balance.
 Effective for loans issued on or after January 1, 2013, a participant may have two outstanding loans at a time only if one of them is a principal residence loan.
 Loan terms range from one to five years for personal loans and up to 15 years for loans related to the purchase of a primary residence (up to 25 years for loans issued prior to 1999).
 The loans are secured by the balance in the participant's account.
 Loans issued before January 1, 2013 bear a fixed rate of interest at the prime lending rate plus 1% at the time the loans are issued.
-Loans issued on or after January 1, 2013 bear a fixed rate of interest at the prime lending rate plus 2% at the time the loans are issued.
 Loan repayments are made directly through payroll deductions and are applied first to interest and then to principal according to a payment schedule.
-There were 27,752 loans outstanding at December 31, 2015 with interest rates ranging from 3.3% to 10.5% with maturities through 2031.
-There were 28,373 loans outstanding at December 31, 2014 with interest rates ranging from 3.3% to 10.5% with maturities through 2029.
+There were 7,223 loans outstanding at December 31, 2015 with interest rates ranging from 3.3% to 9.5% with maturities through 2030.
+There were 9,379 loans outstanding at December 31, 2014 with interest rates ranging from 3.3% to 9.3% with maturities through 2029.